can a smart plug dim lights

 The lighting in our home has a pretty big impact on our mood and emotions.
 The ability to control the brightness of our lighting goes a long way.

-An inexpensive and easy way to gain this control is with a smart plug dimmer, and while there aren’t a ton of smart plug dimmers on the market today, there are a few that work really well.
+An inexpensive and easy way to gain this control is with a smart plug dimmer, and while there aren’t a ton of smart plug dimmers on the market today, a few work really well.

 Before you make your purchase you’ll want to make sure of a few things: